-Brigitte Gallagher explains how to understand extracts in herbal medicines such as St John’s Wort and many more
+Brigitte Flower explains how to understand herbal extracts in medicines such as St John’s Wort and many more

 We’re all looking for value for money when we shop, whether it be for food, clothes or medicines.
-And when presented with a row of similar products, we all look for quality, but we’ll want it for a good price.
+And when presented with a row of similar products, we all look for quality, but we’ll want it for a good price, including herbal extracts.

 Let’s imagine you’re shopping for St John’s Wort.
 You’ve heard from a friend how it helps with low mood and anxiety, you’ve done a quick Google search and feel that you might benefit from it too.
 But when you get to your local retailer, or search online, there are so many St John’s Wort products to choose from.
 How can you make a choice which means you’re getting something of good quality but at a decent price?
 Read on, for not all herbal medicines are created the same….

 Your first priority needs to be to buy a herbal medicine with a THR symbol, which shows that it is approved under the national Traditional Herbal Registration scheme.

 You can easily and clearly find this on the packaging (usually the front or the side of the packet).
 This symbol begins your journey to buy a quality product which meets the high standards of the MHRA (Medicines and Healthcare products Regulatory Agency).
 You can read more about this here.

 This is where it gets a bit more tricky.
 Let’s look at an example.